GluuFederation/docs-ce-prod/3.1.3/source/index.md

 # Gluu Server Community Edition (CE) 3.1.3 Documentation
 ## Introduction
 The Gluu Server is a container distribution of free open source software for identity and access management (IAM).
-SaaS, custom, open source and commercial web and mobile applications can leverage a Gluu Server for a single source of identity information, authentication, and policy enforcement.
+SaaS, custom, open source and commercial web and mobile applications can leverage a Gluu Server for a single source of user identity information, authentication, and policy enforcement.

 Common use cases include: